geekychef

 o 1:1 Equal parts lime juice, agave syrup and water

-o 1:1 Kombucha (citrus or spiced flavors)
+o 1:1 Kombucha (citrus, pineapple, or spiced flavors)

 · For Mezcal: